by-pinja/azure-aci-load-generator/README.md

 of resources since they run browser on background.
 This problem can be worked around to spawn a lot of concurrent instances in ACI.

-If you spawn array for longer period of time, this tool can be also be used to generate data to target instance.
+If you spawn array for longer period of time, this tool can also be used to generate data to target instance.
 Commonly issues starts to arise when theres enough data in system.